OWRC/interpolants/modelling/waterbudget/data.md

+## Land surface corrections

+From the high resolution of the model domain, $E_a$ is adjusted by considering the fractional daylight hours exposed to a sloping model cell using solar irradition theory.

 ## Atmospheric Yield $(Y_a)$
 A single forcing termed *Atmospheric Yield* $(Y_a)$ is inputted in the model distributed to the 10km sub-watersheds.